noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

   server customer2 127.0.0.1:80 check
 {% endcodeblock %}

-This is a minimalist configuration file good enough for our proof of concept.
+This is a minimalist configuration file, good enough for our proof of concept.
 HAProxy is going to listen on port 443 for incoming TLS connections.
 It will present the edge service certificate to the clients.
 At the same time, it will only accept connections from the clients sending the Customer1 or Customer2 certificate.
-Based on the `Common Name` field of the client's certificate, HAProxy will forward the request to the respective edge service.
+Based on the `Common Name` field of the client's certificate, HAProxy will forward the request to the respective backend.
 In our case, both customers will be served by the same service listening on 127.0.0.1:80, however, you can imagine that in the real scenario there would be two separate edge services perhaps running on two different machines.

 You can start the HAProxy service using the following command: